 Combining Bank Accounts

-If you listen to Dave Ramsey, best selling author who hosts the Dave Ramsey show, the answer is a definitive yes but not for financial reasons.
-According to Ramsey, marriage is about combining lives and that means combining all aspects of money.
-Our financial matters are some of the most personal parts of our lives and to not combine them when we get married keeps a couple from being completely united, according to Ramsey.
+If you listen to many personal finance experts the answer is a definitive yes; but not for financial reasons.
+According to some, marriage is about combining lives and that means combining all aspects of money.
+Our financial matters are some of the most personal parts of our lives and to not combine them when we get married keeps a couple from being completely united.
 Since there are no tax implications directly tied to joint bank accounts, you can make this determination based on non-financial reasons.

 Joint Home Mortgage